-Below is a sample of the Grapheme & Vocabulary Development section of the Cracking the ABC Code Multisensory Reading Program Level 3.
+Samples of the Grapheme & Vocabulary Development sections of the Multisensory Reading Level 3 Programs.

 On-going grapheme and vocabulary development is a key component of becoming a competent reader and is the key to the success of the programme.
 Two phonemes (sound units) and their common graphic representations (graphemes) are introduced each week.
 Each grapheme is linked to a key word and the key words are combined into an integrated picture.
 The key words and integrated picture both assist in retention and recall.
 Introduce the phoneme, the accompanying graphemes, key words and integrated picture to the student.

 - It is common in English for any one phoneme to be represented by numerous graphemes.
 The less common graphemes are listed for information and future reference.

 - Rules associated with the reading (decoding) or spelling (encoding) of the phoneme or graphemes are highlighted in a box.
 These are discussed with the student.

 - There are two columns of words for each phoneme containing the graphemes to be learned so the student is able to see the graphemes in context.
 The words have also been syllabified to reinforce the strategy of breaking words into syllables to assist with decoding.

 - The goal is for the student to learn to read one column of words in 15 seconds or less each day.
 On the 5th day students should practise reading all 60 words until they can do so in 1 minute.
 Research shows that reading the words at this rate (i.e., 1 word per second) is an indicator that the words have been stored in long-term memory and that students will be able to return to these words and still read them accurately in several weeks time.